tripflex/vue-datetime/README.md

 > Mobile friendly datetime picker for Vue.
 Supports date, datetime and time modes, i18n and more.

+## Fork Details
+This is a personal for of the original project you can find at https://github.com/mariomka/vue-datetime

+This version includes the following additional functionality:
+- `disable-dates`
+- `disable-times`
+- `sub-title`
+- `disable-days`

 ## Demo

 **[Go to demo](http://mariomka.github.io/vue-datetime)**.